vi/websocat/README.md

 	foreachmsg:     	Execute something for each incoming message.
 	log:            	Log each buffer as it pass though the underlying connector.
 	jsonrpc:        	[A] Turns messages like `abc 1,2` into `{"jsonrpc":"2.0","id":412, "method":"abc", "params":[1,2]}`.
+	timestamp:      	[A] Prepend timestamp to each incoming message.
 	socks5-connect: 	SOCKS5 proxy client (raw) [A]
 	socks5-bind:    	SOCKS5 proxy client (raw, bind command) [A]
 ```